top of page

 Leadership Santa Cruz County's Class 38 is a 10-month program that meets one Friday each month from September through May with graduation in June.
 An August orientation is scheduled for introductions and an exciting overview of the year ahead.

-Pictured here in a discussion with Class 38 on "Redefining Leadership," Shebreh Kalantari-Johnson, Class 22, co-founder of Impact Launch and Santa Cruz City Councilmember and Martine Watkins, Class 28, Senior Manager of Local Government and Business Affairs at the Monterey Bay Aquarium and Santa Cruz City Councilmember
+Pictured here in a discussion with Class 38 on "Redefining Leadership," Shebreh Kalantari-Johnson, Class 22, co-founder of Impact Launch and Santa Cruz City Councilmember and Martine Watkins, Class 28, Senior Manager of Local Government and Business Affairs at the Monterey Bay Aquarium and former Santa Cruz City Councilmember.

 Meet our Team